Professional MBA Flex

-Students enrolling in the Professional MBA Flex program will be required to take prerequisite online courses for the following Quarter 1 classes.
-The Pre-requisite courses are an instrumental part of the program and do not fall outside of student tuition requirements.
+Students enrolling in the Professional MBA Flex program will be required to take foundation online courses for the following Quarter 1 classes.
+The foundation courses are an instrumental part of the program.
 Online access will be granted once students confirm their admission.

 In addition to participating in the mandatory Professional Development Seminars, students will also be required to attend Accounting Bootcamps prior to the first day of classes.
 The bootcamps will introduce basic accounting concepts, and will serve as good refresher courses.